bergmann-max/ansible_role_neofetch/README.md

 ### Features:
 - Installs the `neofetch` package from the official repositories
 - Deploys a login script to `/etc/profile.d/neofetch.sh`
+- Deploys a global Neofetch configuration (`config.conf`) to `/etc/neofetch/` for consistent appearance across all users

 ## Role Variables